ekmecic/libbeaglebone/README.md

 ## Acknowlegements
 I'd like to thank (in no particular order):
-* Travis Woerner for his mentoring
+* Trevor Woerner for his mentoring
 * The BeagleBoard organization for their help
 * Google for their sponsorship of the project